Call our quote line

 Dogs with osteoarthritis tend to display the following clinical signs:

 If your veterinary surgeon feels that your dog is displaying any of the common clinical signs, they may recommend carrying out some x-rays, along with a thorough clinical examination.
 X-rays will involve a general anaesthetic and a stay in the hospital for the day.
-This can be booked in at your practice and most x-ray results are usually ready by the time your pet is ready to go home.
+This can be booked in at any Vetsure clinic and most x-ray results are usually ready by the time your pet is ready to go home.

 Your veterinary practice will provide a complete overview once a diagnosis has been made and they will work with you to provide a treatment plan that is best for your pet.